wvchallenges/se-challenge-payroll/README.md

 ## Submission Instructions

 1. Clone the repository.
-1. Complete your project as described below within your local repository.
+1. Complete your project as described above within your local repository.
 1. Ensure everything you want to commit is committed.
 1. Create a git bundle: `git bundle create your_name.bundle --all`
 1. Email the bundle file to [dev.careers@waveapps.com](dev.careers@waveapps.com)